How Brands Are Built In The Digital Age

 As marketers, we are tasked with understanding how our brands should behave in the digital age—with wondering how to unlock the magic formula, the right amount of customer data with the appropriate social channels and mobile apps.
 But what if there is no magic formula?
 What if succeeding in the digital age, regardless of the customer or location requires a different attitude from brands, one that involves genuinely caring about their customers to create a unique, branded experience.
 Digital technology enables brands to infuse genuine human touch in all communication points - a two-way conversation and personalization that mirrors the types of in-person interactions that have dominated seller/customer relationships throughout history.

 “May I help you” begins with actually being there.
 An establishment carefully picks their location to cater to a specific clientele—to fill an unmet need.
-Although businesses are developed with the intent of making a profit, successful brands are also closely tied with the intent of helping people – either through their location or actual products.
-For my favorite café, the owners may have been compelled by the intention of giving French expats a place to connect.
-For Warby Parker, their purpose may have revolved around giving customers affordable glasses, shipped online.
-But most importantly, both establishments carefully picked their location based on their customer’s needs, whether it’s choosing a particular neighborhood or deciding on an online distribution platform.
-Brands who genuinely care about their customers’ needs and behaviors have an obligation to continually track where their customer may want to purchase products in the future and to serve those unmet needs.
+Although businesses are developed with the intent of making a profit, successful brands are also closely tied with delivering a solution to an unmet need – either through their location or actual products.
+For my favorite café, the owners may have seen an opportunity to give French expats a place to connect over an establishment that reminded them of home.
+For Warby Parker, a brand initially established online, their approach is no different, seeing an opportunity to give customers affordable glasses with the convenience of online shopping.
+Most importantly, both establishments carefully picked their location based on their customer’s needs, whether it’s choosing a particular neighborhood or deciding on an online distribution platform.
+Brands who care about their customers’ needs and behaviors or even care about continuing to grow, have an obligation to constantly track where their customer wants to purchase their products and serve those unmet needs.

 At its core, what a customer seeks in a product is unlikely to change with the introduction of new technology.
 Even purely digital brands, built in the digital age, like Facebook have revolved first and foremost around the needs of their users.
 Apple understood that buying expensive electronics requires extensive research and the assurance that the product will continue to work.
 Consequently they have built their brand on excellent customer service that they have extended to online tools.
 With banks, people value security and customer service.
 In person, that might mean money held in a secure vault and helpful, well-dressed clerks at bank locations.
 In the digital space, that could translate to 24-7 online chat access, a user-focused mobile app and online, informative content.
 Citi has a history of using technology to serve their customers’ needs—first with the introduction of ATMs, and most recently with a mobile app that allows customers to scan checks into their accounts.
 Nike sells the promise of fitness whether through their athletic gear, mobile apps, FuelBand or even in-person athletic events.